Home 9 Materials 9 Unraveling the Mysteries of PVC

 What are the considerations for CNC machining of PVC?

 CNC machining of PVC requires special considerations due to its low melting point, softness, and potential release of chlorine gas when heated.
-It is essential to use low cutting speeds and tool temperatures, sharp tools with high rake angles and low lead angles, and proper ventilation and safety precautions.
+Using low cutting speeds and tool temperatures, sharp tools with high rake angles and low lead angles, and proper ventilation and safety precautions is essential.

 How can Prolean’s Plastic Machining Services help with my PVC machining needs?